cohenyehonatan/MailTUI/README.md

 ---

 Troubleshooting
-* OAuth fails with redirect error?
+* OAuth2 fails?
 Make sure you’re using the correct account/option when creating or using your OAuth2 credentials, and that you have entered the correct email address.
 * Can’t find credentials?
 Make sure your `client_secret.json` is placed under `./credentials/` for Gmail, else contact your IT team.
 * IMAP login failed?
 You probably need an app-specific password.
 The wizard provides provider-specific instructions.